 Based on my experiences at the Masters level, I wanted to continue my education in forensics, but first wanted to broaden my knowledge of additional areas of study.
 During my first year as an advanced standing PsyD student, I completed an internship at Seven Hills Behavioral Health in Chelmsford, MA.
 Throughout my time there, I was granted the opportunity to fine-tune my ability to successfully build and maintain strong therapeutic relationships with clients of all ages as well as complete full intake assessments in an outpatient setting.

-I am currently a third year PsyD student and am completing an internship at the Doctor Solomon Carter Fuller Mental Health Center in Boston, MA.
+In my third year as a PsyD student I completed an internship at the Doctor Solomon Carter Fuller Mental Health Center in Boston, MA.
 Patient’s come to this site due to involvement with the law in addition to having mental illness.
-I complete full assessment batteries, which influence forensic psychologist reports such as competency to stand trial and criminal responsibility.
-In addition, I run groups, hold an individual therapy caseload, complete intakes, and collaborate with the other disciplines such as psychiatry, social work, and nursing.
+I completed full assessment batteries, which influence forensic psychologist reports such as competency to stand trial and criminal responsibility.
+In addition, I ran groups, held an individual therapy caseload, completed intakes, and collaborated with the other disciplines such as psychiatry, social work, and nursing.
 Solomon Carter Fuller is a strong training site and is incredibly interesting if you are looking to work within forensics.

 MSPP is a great place to make connections and life-long friendships.
 From January 2010-the present, I have worked as an assistant to the field placement, registrar, financial aid, and admissions offices.
 I have been able to build relationships with the “helpers” of MSPP.
 Further, because the Clinical PsyD and Forensic and Counseling programs are so selective, I have been able to develop incredible friendships with peers.

 Advice for first years?
 Be prepared to write.
 A lot.
 Be organized.
 Know your limits.
 Set aside time for yourself.
 Above all, make this experience worth it.